color-js/elements/src/color-swatch/README.md

 ### The `vs` attribute

-You can calculate the difference (delta) and contrast between the current color and another one.
+You can calculate the difference (deltaE) and contrast between the current color and another one.
 To do so, provide the new color via the `vs` attribute and specify one of the [supported algorithms for calculating the difference](https://colorjs.io/docs/color-difference#delta-e-e) ([contrast](https://colorjs.io/docs/contrast) or both) between two colors inside [the `info` attribute](./#the-info-attribute).

 ```html